 Cleaning Buildings and Decks

 To get skunk smells out of buildings, wooden decks and porches, etc., mix 1 cup of liquid bleach in a gallon of water.
-But be careful because it can bleach surfaces.
+Be careful because it can bleach surfaces.
 Try it on a small spot first, if there is concern about discoloration.

 - Try to remove the smell from people, pets, and items as quickly and thoroughly as possible.
 The longer the odor is on anything, the more difficult it will be to remove.